atlassian/react-beautiful-dnd/README.md

 ### Currently supported feature set

 - dragging an item within a single vertical list
+- multiple independent lists on the one page
 - mouse 🐭 and **keyboard 🎹** dragging
+- flexible height items (the draggable items can have different heights)
+- custom drag handle (you can drag a whole item by just a part of it)
 - the vertical list can be a scroll container (without a scrollable parent) or be the child of a scroll container (that also does not have a scrollable parent)

 ### Short term backlog